crccheck/docker-hello-world/README.md

 crccheck/hello-world     latest    2b28c6ad8d1b    4 months ago     1.2MB
 ```

-I made this initially because there were lots of scenarios where wanted a
+I made this initially because there were lots of scenarios where I wanted a
-Docker container that speaks HTTP, but every image used in guides took seconds
+Docker container that speaks HTTP, but every guide used images that took
-to download.
-With a tiny Docker image, I could test things from a fresh
+seconds to download.
+Armed with a tiny Docker image, I could test things in a
-environment in under a second.
+fresh environment in under a second.
 I like faster feedback loops.

 **THANK YOU** to the surprisingly large number of contributors that have made
 this better for everyone over the years.